 New England and Long Island Yacht Charter Planning Guide

-About Chartering in New England and Long Island, New York
+About Chartering a Yacht in Newport, New England and Long Island, New York

-The combination of Long Island and the famous port destinations in Maine, Massachusetts (Boston, Cape Cod, Marthas Vineyard, Nantucket) Connecticut, and Rhode Island (Newport) in New England provides everytihng from nearly endless and dunes to unbelievably quaint towns to historic ports still resonant from colonial New England and it's Native American heritage and of course world-famous lobster.
+The combination of Long Island and the famous port destinations in Maine, Massachusetts (Boston, Cape Cod, Marthas Vineyard, Nantucket) Connecticut, and Rhode Island (Newport) in New England provides everything from nearly endless and dunes to unbelievably quaint towns to historic ports still resonant from colonial New England and it's Native American heritage and of course world-famous lobster.
 Newport is well known for bareboat yacht charters and our sailing itinerary can take you from the historic town of Newport to the boutique restuarants in the Hamptons.

 New England is rugged, spectacularly beautiful and full of history and charm.
 Its quaint port towns, sandy beaches, romantic islands, small shops and art galleries, and fine restaurants exude understated elegance.
 There is a long tradition of fishing and sailing that is apparent at every stop.
 You won't find a lot of flash in New England, there is a strong link all the way back to the Puritans where ostentation is not the natural way of New Englanders.
 They would rather let their bounteous land speak for itself, and mesmerize you with all it has to offer.